Play Music from Command Line via MOC in Linux Mint

 Moc is already available inside the Linux Mint system’s repository, so it can be directly installed by the following command in the terminal.

-sudo apt update sudo apt install moc
+sudo apt install moc

 You check the version on MOC by running the command